marquee/static-sdk/docs/Elements.md

 ### Fragment

 Wrapper for creating HTML fragments.
+These SHOULD be emitted using the `fragment: true` option on `emitFile`.

 ### GoogleFonts